applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 | Feed        | Opens Feed component        | applicaster_feed       | FeedNavigationButton       |
 | Chromecast  | Opens Cromecast player      | chromecast             | ChromecastNavigationButton |

-__Please Note__ Different buttons are using different classes and logic of it can be different
+__Please Note__: Different buttons use different classes, so the logic of each can be different.
 ***

 <a name="protocol" />